mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 The victor of the auction proves to be none other than Marc hault-Oberlindes: as he issues Lisa a check for the March Harrie-r's cargo, he comments that it was worth any price to see Tukera discomfited—especially when this plainly threatened their monopoly on Zilan wine exports.
 The total price for the wine is Cr54,250 per ton—10"/u of which will now go to March Harrier.

-Lisa, optimistic about the future for the first time, now proceeds to begin setting up local connections for further business at Aramanx, following up contacts with all of the merchants who attended the auction.
+Lisa, optimiztic about the future for the first time, now proceeds to begin setting up local connections for further business at Aramanx, following up contacts with all of the merchants who attended the auction.
 She continues to stay aboard March Harrier, shuttling by launch to and from the starport each day.

 One evening, however, she fails to turn up at the starport docking bay to meet the launch.